 Unemployment compensation; not speaking English is misconduct.
 Provides that an employee's inability or refusal to speak English at the workplace, in violation of a known policy of the employer, constitutes misconduct.
 An individual who is found by the Virginia Employment Commission (VEC) to have been discharged for misconduct connected with his work is disqualified from receiving unemployment compensation benefits.
-The VEC may consider evidence of mitigating circumstances in determining whether misconduct occurred.

-01/28/08 Senate: Passed by indefinitely in Commerce and Labor (15-Y 0-N)
+Patron: Cuccinelli 01/28/08 Senate: Passed by indefinitely in Commerce and Labor (15-Y 0-N) Notes: City Position: Oppose